 Port Pollensa: Mallorca’s Epic Base for Cycling

 Located on the bay below Mallorca’s northernmost tip, Port Pollensa is hugged by turquoise sea, picturesque countryside and Tramuntana mountains.
-Because Mallorca is a small island, you’ll be in Port Pollensa within an hour of leaving Palma airport.
-For reference, Port Pollensa is on the North coast, and Palma, the capital city, is on the South.
+Because Mallorca is a small island, you’ll be in Port Pollensa within 45 minutes of leaving Palma airport.
+It's the heart of Mallorcan cycling culture and where pretty much most cyclists that want to ride Mallorca's best climbs, base themselves.

 Routes